znsio/specmatic-documentation/documentation/graphql.md

 docker run --network host -v "$(pwd)/specmatic.yml:/usr/src/app/specmatic.yml" -e SPECMATIC_GENERATIVE_TESTS=true znsio/specmatic-graphql-trial test --port=8080
 ```

-This command mounts your `specmatic.yaml` file and runs tests against a service running on port 8080 by generating GraphQL requests based on the GrapqhQL SDL files listed under `provides` section.
+This command mounts your `specmatic.yaml` file and runs tests against a service running on port 8080 by generating GraphQL requests based on the GrapqhQL SDL files listed under `provides` section along with examples if any provided in the colocated directory named `<GraphQL SDL file without extension>_examples`.

 ## Sample Projects

-We have created sample projects to demonstrate the above in different languages and scenarios, please follow the link for the latest sample projects
+We have created sample projects to demonstrate the above in different languages and scenarios.
+Please follow the link for the latest sample projects .

 * [GraphQL sample projects](https://specmatic.io/documentation/sample_projects.html#graphql)

-These projects provide practical examples of how to integrate Specmatic GraphQL support into your workflow, including setting up stubs, writing tests, and handling different languages, frameworks and running them on CI like Github actions.
+These projects provide practical examples of how to integrate Specmatic GraphQL support into your workflow, including setting up stubs, writing tests, handling different languages, frameworks and running them on CI like Github actions.